On Stochastic Orders and Total Positivity: Bivariate distributions

 \begin{Definition}[Total positivity of order two of bivariate distributions] A probability distribution $R$ on $\R \times \R$ is called \textsl{totally positive of order two (TP2)} if for arbitrary Borel sets $A_1 < A_2$ and $B_1 < B_2$,

 \end{Definition}

-Suppose that the distribution of $(X,Y)$ has a density $h$ with respect to a product measure $\mu \otimes \nu$ on $\R \times \R$, where $\mu$ and $\nu$ are $\sigma$-finite measures on $\R$.
+\begin{Remark}[TP2 of distributions and densities] Suppose that the distribution of $(X,Y)$ has a density $h$ with respect to a product measure $\mu \otimes \nu$ on $\R \times \R$, where $\mu$ and $\nu$ are $\sigma$-finite measures on $\R$.
 If the function $h$ is TP2, then the distribution of $(X,Y)$ is TP2.
-To verify this, one has to express the probabilities in conditions~(i) or (ii) of Theorem~\ref{Thm:Kernel.lr} as integrals of $h$ with respect to $\mu \otimes \nu$.
+To verify this, one has to express the probabilities in conditions~(i) or (ii) of Theorem~\ref{Thm:Kernel.lr} as integrals of $h$ with respect to $\mu \otimes \nu$. \end{Remark}

-At first glance, one might think that a reverse statement is true with, say, $\mu = P$ and $\nu = Q$.
+When looking at the previous remark, one might think at first glance that a reverse statement is true with, say, $\mu = P$ and $\nu = Q$.
 But this is false.
 For instance, let $X$ be uniformly distributed on $[0,1]$, and let the conditional distribution of $Y$ given $X$ be given by the kernel $K$ with

 Then $Y$ follows the uniform distribution on $[0,1]$ too, and condition~(iii) of Theorem~\ref{Thm:Kernel.lr} is clearly satisfied, but the distribution of $(X,Y)$ has no density with respect to any product measure $\mu \otimes \nu$.
 Theorem~\ref{Thm:TP2} below provides a general statement, but let us start with a special case with a clean, positive answer which follows immediately from Theorem~\ref{Thm:Kernel.lr}: